vivek3120/world_development_explorer/wdx_analysis.md

 Overall China and Germany are stable which means has no debts other countries among which United States has the lowest account balance which is in negative.
 This clearly shows having a good FDI or export, import report does not means it has a good financial status.

+# Foreign Direct Investment of countries from 2010-2018
 ![newplot (10)](https://user-images.githubusercontent.com/78184393/113485416-fa628f80-94ca-11eb-9316-a9c6e5bb6dbc.png)
+ Line Graph is used to show the Foreign Direct Investment of 5 countries that are :- India , China, United States, Germany and Australia.
+After leading in this field from a decade, United States saw a downfall in 2018 in there Foreign Direct Investment.
+And as we can see China and Germany at a constant pace followed by India and Australia.
+Showing this graph I wanted to take your attention to the fact that having good Foreign Direct Investment does not means it will be having good account balance also ie:- despite having good FDI , United states has a lot of debt which means negatiuve account balance.